Stem cell collection – What’s involved?

 On the big day, your only responsibility will be to bring your Collection Kit with you.
-If you need a phlebotomist, we will arrange for one and all you need to do is call them when you go into labour.
+If you need a phlebotomist, we will provide on.
+All you need to do is call them when you go into labour.
 They make sure they are there in time for your baby’s birth.
 Once your baby is born, your phlebotomist or consultant will perform the stem cell collection using the items found in your collection kit.
 Then all you have to do is call our courier service and we will be there to pick up the sample.

 And if you need any additional support with collecting stem cells at birth, we are at the end of the phone 24/7, 365 days per year.

 In preparation for collecting stem cells at birth

 In your Welcome Pack, we have enclosed two copies of our Service Agreement and the Phlebotomy Service Terms and Conditions.
 These are legal documents, so please read them fully and raise any questions you may have with us.
 Please complete and sign each section of the Service Agreement before returning it to us with your initial payment.
 Alternatively, give us a call on 01444 873950 and we can send you a copy of our digital consent form to complete online and take the initial payment over the phone.
 We will also run through the entire cord blood collection procedure with you, so that you understand what will happen on the day.

-Once this has been received we will send you your Collection Kit next day delivery and set up your phlebotomy service immediately.
+Once this has been received, we will send you your Collection Kit via next day delivery and set up your phlebotomy service immediately.

 At your next hospital appointment, please make them aware of your desire to collect stem cells as part of your birthing plan.
 We will also provide you with a letter to confirm this to the hospital, which notifies them of your request and introduces Cells4Life as your stem cell bank.